Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 Special values of $L$-functions mysteriously encode arithmetic.
 As underlying motives vary in a family, a fundamental problem is whether the $L$-values are generically non-zero.
 If so, a finer problem: mod $\ell$ non-vanishing of algebraic part of the $L$-values for a fixed prime $\ell$.

 A basic example arises from CM motives or Hecke characters over a CM field.
-The aim of this paper is to establish mod $\ell$ non-vanishing of central Hecke $L$-values in a $p$-adic self-dual family over a CM field for primes $\ell \neq p$ {(see Theorems~\ref{gnv}~and~\ref{mainthm})}.
-It has applications to CM Iwasawa theory: a rigidity for Katz $p$-adic $L$-function (see Theorem~\ref{Katz-rigidity}) and completion of Hsieh's proof of Eisenstein congruence divisibility towards the CM main conjecture \cite{Hs2} (see Theorem~\ref{mc}).
+The aim of this paper is to establish mod $\ell$ non-vanishing of central Hecke $L$-values in a $p$-adic self-dual family over a CM field for primes $\ell \neq p$ {(see Theorems~\ref{gnv}~and~\ref{mainthm})}. {It has an application to CM Iwasawa theory: the completion of Hsieh's proof of Eisenstein congruence divisibility towards the CM main conjecture \cite{Hs2} (see Theorem~\ref{mc}).}